Webinar Scale Your Shopify Success: Customer Service Integration for High-Growth Stores. Tuesday, July 8th, 10:00 AM ET SIGN UP NOW arrow-yellow-color

 The customer-based strategy utilizes a customer-first approach in analyzing customer needs to inform how the strategy will be designed.

-It involves organizing knowledge in a self-help section where customers can easily access information.
+It involves organizing knowledge in a self-help section where different types of customers can easily access information.

-Data about customers is used to develop this strategy to improve the customer experience strategy.
+Data about customers is used to develop this strategy to improve customer experience.
 For example, support teams can use past questions from customer tickets to create articles with answers for future customers.

 Knowledge-based strategy